Mastro 👨🍳 Docs

 and hit enter.
 It returns "12 cats" (this time with quotes).
 That’s because when working on strings (as opposed to numbers), the + operator concatenates them together.

 If you want your program to remember something for later, assign it to a variable.
-Create the variable myName and assign it the string "Peter" by typing:
+Create the variable myName and assign the string "Peter" to the variable:

 Console